-Morphine Sulfate Injection is available in four concentrations as NexJect™ syringes for intravenous administration.
+Morphine Sulfate Injection is available in five concentrations as Carpuject™ cartridges for use with the Carpuject Holder ONLY, and in four concentrations as NexJect™ syringes for intravenous administration.
 Dosing errors can result in accidental overdose and death.
 Avoid dosing errors that may result from confusion between mg and mL and confusion with morphine injections of different concentrations when prescribing, dispensing, and administering Morphine Sulfate Injection.
 Ensure that the dose is communicated and dispensed accurately.

 Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals [see Warnings and Precautions (5)].

 Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].

 Monitor patients closely for respiratory depression, especially within the first 24–72 hours of initiating therapy and following dosage increases with Morphine Sulfate Injection and adjust the dosage accordingly [see Warnings and Precautions (5.2)].